gshipley/enterprise_training/AdminTraining.md

 If you did not use example.com, replace the above command with the correct location of your keyfile.

-In order to configure your dns to resolve your node host, we need to tell our bind server about the host.
+In order to configure your DNS to resolve your node host, we need to tell our BIND server about the host.
 Run the following command and replace the IP address with the correct ip address of your node.

 	# oo-register-dns -h node -d example.com -n 10.10.10.11 -k ${keyfile}

-Now that we have added node.example.com to our dns server, the broker application host should be able to resolve the node host by referring to it by name.
+Now that we have added node.example.com to our DNS server, the broker application host should be able to resolve the node host by referring to it by name.
 Let’s test this:

 	# dig @127.0.0.1 node.example.com